ohshitgorillas/EntropPy/README.md

     --typo-freq-threshold 1e-8 \
     --max-word-length 12 \
     --adjacent-letters settings/qwerty_map.txt \
-    --output ./espanso_matches \
+    --output ./espanso_matches
 ```

 Using `--typo-freq-threshold` is recommended to catch conjugations and other transformations of words that may not otherwise occur in `english-words`.
-The word `juts` for example, both a transposition of `just` *and* a conjugation of the verb `jut`, does not occur in `english-words` (only `jut`), but does occur in `wordfreq` with a frequency of ~2e-7.
-Without this option, the script would (incorrectly) generate the correction `juts -> just`.
+The word `juts`, for example, both a transposition of `just` *and* a conjugation of the verb `jut`, does not occur in `english-words` (only `jut`), but does occur in `wordfreq` with a frequency of ~2e-7.
+Without this option, the script would (incorrectly) generate the correction `juts` → `just`.
+Lower values catch less common words.

 ---